barryclark/jekyll-now/biofactory/class/7/spectrometer-guide.md

 ## Software

 This DIY spectrometer also shows how to do serial communication between Arduino and Processing.
-The device accepts a few commands:
+The device accepts a few commands

 * 'read': Outputs the sensor data.
 First a line with "start" and then 768 lines follow with the sensor data.
 * 'exp <Number>': Sets exposure time in millisecond
 * 'led 0/1': Toggle LED